 “Wherever he steps, whatever he touches, whatever he leaves, even unconsciously, will serve as silent evidence against him.
 Not only his fingerprints or his footprints, but his hair, the fibers from his clothes, the glass he breaks, the tool mark he leaves, the paint he scratches, the blood or semen that he deposits or collects – all these and more bear mute witness against him.
 This is evidence that does not forget.
 It is not confused by the excitement of the moment.
 It is not absent because human witnesses are.
 It is factual evidence.
 Physical evidence cannot be wrong; it cannot perjure itself; it cannot be wholly absent.
 Only its interpretation can err.
 Only human failure to find it, study and understand it, can diminish its value.”

-The BLS (Oct.
-2017) predicted that openings for forensic technicians would increase by 17 percent in the decade preceding 2026, which is more than double the average for all occupations nationally (7 percent).
-Technological advances have made forensic information increasingly essential in the courts and criminalists with a master’s degree are expected to have the best opportunities.
+The BLS (2021) predicted that openings for forensic technicians would increase by 14 percent in the decade preceding 2029, which is more than triple the average for all occupations nationally (4 percent).
+Technological advances have made forensic information increasingly essential in the courts, and criminalists with a master’s degree are expected to have the best opportunities.

 The biggest employers of criminalists are governmental agencies, such as those below.